kennykytran/349-project/README.md

  - [Using the Application](https://github.com/ktranfullerton2000/349-project/blob/main/README.md#using-quiz-cenrtal)

-# Introduction & Summary - Brian
+# Introduction - Brian

-***What is it?***

-  -- Quiz Central is a Web Application that allows a user to take one of four personality quizzes.
+Introduction: For the CPSC 349 project, Team Vanilla concluded on developing the personality quiz application concept.
+So, we created Quiz Central.
+Quiz Central is a Web Application that allows a user to take one of four personality quizzes.
+It includes quizzes that determine a Snack, Star wars character, Squidgame shape, or Spirit Animal, depending on given input from the user.
+This input is also recorded in a Firestore database if the user chooses to save the data under a given name.

 ***Features List:***
-  1. Multiple HTML Files & button navigation across multiple webpages utilizing
+  1. Multiple HTML Files & button navigation across multiple webpages
   2. A detailed Styling sheet (CSS)
   3. Connection to a FireStore Database
   4. Hosted on Google Firebase --> `https://personality-quiz-projec.web.app/index.html`